-In Silver Darlings, celebrated writer Alexander McCall Smith has joined forces with Scottish composer James Ross, to write a song-cycle about Scotland and the Sea.
-Silver Darlings was performed in August 2015 at Edinburgh’s Fringe Festival as part of Made in Scotland and received high praise by reviewers.
+In These Are The Hands, celebrated writer Alexander McCall Smith has joined forces with Scottish composer James Ross, to write a song-cycle exploring Scotland’s relationship with the sea and the land.

 Review from The Herald Scotland:

 “Though steeped in Celtic tradition, elements of jazz, blues and classical music could also be found in Ross’s lyrical, sometimes wistful score, and the music as well as the words tell tales of Scotland’s history.
-The singers, Michelle Burke, James Graham and Kathleen MacInnes are each gifted storytellers, who beautifully communicated the emotions and narrative of McCall Smith’s rich and expressive lyrics.”
+The singers, Michelle Burke and Kathleen MacInnes are both gifted storytellers, who beautifully communicated the emotions and narrative of McCall Smith’s rich and expressive lyrics.”

 James composed the soundtrack for The Happy Lands.
 A feature film developed and created along with members of the mining communities of Fife, Scotland.
 The Happy Lands is a Theatre Workshop Scotland Production supported by Creative Scotland through The National Lottery, in association with BBC Scotland.